marcocesarato/Database-Web-API/README.md

 ### How configure the authentication system

+At the moment is a little complicate configure the authentication system.

+Just follow the instructions:

+We need to edit the file `includes/classes/auth.class.php`.

 The authentication system at the moment work with a sqlite database on your root folder (but if you want you can change it)  where are stored all tokens user info (user_id, is_admin and role_id) and client info (user_agent, last_access and date_created for manage the active sessions).

 __Note:__ You have to remove the following line foreach methods listed to enable the auth